-Where only one borrower requests assistance on a joint facility, the financial firm needs to take into account that borrower's financial situation when considering how it might assist.
-Depending on the circumstances, a financial firm may need to ask the borrower for information about their position.
+Where only one borrower requests assistance on a joint facility, the FSP needs to take into account that borrower's financial situation when considering how it might assist.
+Depending on the circumstances, an FSP may need to ask the borrower for information about their position.
 Any information requests should be kept to a minimum to avoid this becoming a barrier to assistance.

-Where the financial firm does request information and the customer fails to provide this, then the financial firm should still work to identify what options are available based on the information it does have, even if this is limited.
+Where the FSP does request information and the customer fails to provide this, then the FSP should still work to identify what options are available based on the information it does have, even if this is limited.

-The financial firm should not require the customer to contact a co-borrower to obtain information or consent in relation to a request for assistance.
+The FSP should not require the customer to contact a co-borrower to obtain information or consent in relation to a request for assistance.
 This is the case regardless of whether the hardship is short term or longer term.
-Where there is a co-borrower who is not involved in the request for assistance and who is also not contributing to the loan, then it will generally be inappropriate for the financial firm to ask for information about that co-borrower's financial circumstances.
+Where there is a coborrower who is not involved in the request for assistance and who is also not contributing to the loan, then it will generally be inappropriate for the FSP to ask for information about that co-borrower's financial circumstances.
 This is because such information is unlikely to be relevant in exploring options for the borrower who has asked for assistance.
-The borrower requesting assistance will generally need to show that they can repay the debt alone, without help from the co-borrower, if the financial firm assists them.
+The borrower requesting assistance will generally need to show that they can repay the debt alone, without help from the co-borrower, if the FSP assists them.